Governed Agent Access Layer · v0.3.0

 How it works

 One file.
-Three resources.
+Five moving parts.
 Every agent.

 gaal.yaml